-If you’re a business with multiple physical store locations, it can be hard to know where to start your SEO efforts.
+Knowing where to start your SEO efforts can be challenging; if you’re a business with multiple physical store locations you should look at what our Local SEO Services include.
 You want to make sure people know where you are and how to find you, but you don’t know how to keep everything the same, yet different.
 Here are a few tips to help you get started.

 Use a Logical Page Hierarchy

 This is best for SEO and user experience.
-Ideally, your page hierarchy should look something like this: Store Finder > State > City > Store Location Page
+Ideally, your page hierarchy should look like this: Store Finder > State > City > Store Location Page.

 Make them Mobile-Friendly

-Since the majority of internet traffic comes from mobile devices, your pages should be at least mobile-friendly.
-Google now considers mobile-friendly as a ranking factor, so if your pages aren’t, you could be affecting your ranking.
+Since most internet traffic comes from mobile devices, your pages should be at least mobile-friendly.
+Google now considers mobile-friendly as a ranking factor, so if your pages aren’t, you could affect your ranking.
 Better yet, go one step further and make sure your pages are mobile-optimized.

 Weave Keywords in Artfully

 Always write for the user first.
 Don’t stuff keywords in the content.
 This will backfire in terms of ranking and user experience.
-Rely on long-tail keywords as those will be the easiest to work in.
+Rely on long-tail keywords, which will be the easiest to work in.
 Other words and phrases will naturally work their way in based on the topic you’re writing about.
-For instance, if you are a computer repair store, words like, “computer virus,” “diagnosing computer problems,” “laptop repair” and “how to fix your laptop” are other related keywords that would naturally fit into the content.
+For instance, if you are a computer repair store, words like “computer virus,” “diagnosing computer problems,” “laptop repair,” and “how to fix your laptop” are other related keywords that would naturally fit into the content.

 Write Unique Content for Each Location

-As tempting as it may be to rely on generic boilerplate copy for each store location, it’s better for users and search engines if you write unique content for each location.
-Highlight information about the local area, the number of stores you have within the city, and so on, to keep the content varied from one landing page to the next.
+As tempting as it may be to rely on generic boilerplate copy for relying on, it’s better for users and search engines if you write unique content for each location.
+Highlight information about the local area, the number of stores you have within the city, and so on to keep the content varied from one landing page to the next.

 The longer the content, the better.
-If it’s too short, the search engines won’t consider it useful, and you won’t be able to provide all the information your customers are looking for.
+If it’s too short, the search engines won’t consider it useful, and you won’t be able to provide all the information your customers seek.
 Aim for at least 800 words on each of your landing pages.

 Include Useful Information

-Each store location page should include a map embed, a list of nearby store locations, store hours, address, and contact information.
-It’s also a good idea to add “get directions” and “text to mobile” and “click to call” features so that if your users are coming from mobile devices, they can quickly get directions to your location or call you.
+Each store location page should include a map embed, a list of nearby store locations, store hours, addresses, and contact information.
+It’s also a good idea to add “get directions,” “text to mobile,” and “click to call” features so that if your users are coming from mobile devices, they can quickly get directions to your location or call you.
 And if they’re coming to you from a desktop, they can easily have that information sent to their phone.

 Add Helpful Features

-If your stores host events, make sure to include a calendar or list of upcoming events.
+If your stores host events, include a calendar or list of upcoming events.
 (If you do, use the Event Schema.)
 Add information about any coupons and sales.
-If you require a coupon to use in-store, add it, so people have the option to print it and bring it with them.
+If you require a coupon to use in-store, add it so people have the option to print it and bring it with them.
 If you have an app, include a link to each app marketplace so people can easily download the app to access exclusive coupons to use in-store.